LSSTDESC/CCL/readthedocs/source/installation.rst

 It is configured to install most of its requirements automatically.
-However, if you want to use CCL with Boltzmann codes like ``CLASS`` or ``CAMB``, or do perturbation theory calculations with ``FAST-PT``, you will need to make sure the ``Python`` wrappers for these packages are installed as well.
+However, if you want to use CCL with Boltzmann codes like ``CLASS`` or ``CAMB``, or do perturbation theory calculations with ``FAST-PT``, you will need to make sure these packages and their ``Python`` wrappers are installed as well.
 See the instructions for :ref:`boltzmann-codes` and :ref:`getting-fast-pt` below.